-A scratch org is a source-driven and disposable deployment of Salesforce code and metadata.
+According to Salesforce, "The scratch org is a source-driven and disposable deployment of Salesforce code and metadata.
 A scratch org is fully configurable, allowing developers to emulate different Salesforce editions with different features and preferences.
-You can share the scratch org configuration file with other team members, so that you all have the same basic org where you can do your development.
+You can share the scratch org configuration file with other team members, so you all have the same basic org in which to do your development."

 Benefits of Scratch Orgs

 - Perfect for source control-driven development.

 - Clean and isolated work & test environment.